 This is the first time I’ve felt confident enough to take and post a photo of myself since my girlfriend of 3 years left me back in August.
-I put on a bunch of weight over the last couple years and struggled with my body changing as I got older, both of which killed my self-esteem completely and induced this panic that I was now old and unattractive and love and connection would be much harder to find.
+I put on a bunch of weight over the last couple years and started losing my hair, both of which killed my self-esteem completely and induced this panic that I was now old and unattractive and love and connection would be much harder to find.

 It’s a reflection of someone who can see hope for the future after knowing only hopelessness and despair.